radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Reuse of a PSK in multiple versions of TLS (e.g., TLS 1.2 and TLS 1.3) is considered unsafe ({{RFC8446, Section E.7}}).
 Where TLS 1.3 binds the PSK to a particular key derivation function, TLS 1.2 does not.
 This binding means that it is possible to use the same PSK in different hashes, leading to the potential for attacking the PSK by comparing the hash outputs.
 While there are no known insecurities, these uses are not known to be secure, and should therefore be avoided.

+It may be tempting for servers to implement a "trust on first use" (TOFU) policy with respect to clients.
+Such behavior is NOT RECOMMENDED.
+When servers receive a connection from an unknown client, they SHOULD log the PSK identity, source IP address, and any other information which may be relevant.
+An administrator can then later look at the logs and determine the appropriate action to take.

 {{RFC9258}} adds a key derivation function (KDF) to the import interface of (D)TLS 1.3, which binds the externally provided PSK to the protocol version.
+That process is preferred to any TOFU mechanism.
 In particular, that document:

 > ... describes a mechanism for importing PSKs derived from external PSKs by including the target KDF, (D)TLS protocol version, and an optional context string to ensure uniqueness.
 This process yields a set of candidate PSKs, each of which are bound to a target KDF and protocol, that are separate from those used in (D)TLS 1.2 and prior versions.
 This expands what would normally have been a single PSK and identity into a set of PSKs and identities.